-Are you looking for a professional to help you plan a renovation, construction, or expansion project?
-Both architects and architectural technologists are trained to help with these tasks; however, the right one for the job will depend on your specific needs.
+Do you need a professional to help you plan a renovation, construction, or expansion project?
+Architects and architectural technologists are trained to help with these tasks but choosing the right one will depend on your needs.
 Let‘s explore the differences.

 Education and licensing requirements

-A professional architect has an architecture degree, has trained with an experienced architect for two years, completes 40 hours of professional development activities every two years, and is a member of the Order of Architects of Quebec (Ordre des architectes du Québec; OAQ).
+A professional architect has an architecture degree, has trained with an experienced architect for 2 years, completes 40 hours of professional development activities every 2 years, and is a member of the Order of Architects of Quebec (Ordre des architectes du Québec; OAQ).

 A battle among orders